-The Advanced Signal Processing Laboratory (ASP Lab), directed by Dr. Yimin D. Zhang, performs high-quality research and development activities in the broad areas of statistical and array signal processing for wireless communications and networking, radar, navigation, radio frequency identification (RFID), and ultrasound technologies.
+The Advanced Signal Processing Laboratory (ASP Lab), directed by Dr. Yimin D. Zhang, performs research and development activities in the broad areas of statistical and array signal processing for wireless communications and networking, radar, satellite navigation, radio frequency identification (RFID), and ultrasound technologies.

 The ASP Lab is located at Room 603 of the Engineering Building, Temple University, 1947 N 12th Street, Philadelphia, PA 19122.

 The ASP Lab is currently supported by the National Science Foundation (NSF), the Office of Naval Research (ONR), and the Air Force Research Laboratory (AFRL), and the Air Force Office of Scientific Research (AFOSR) to conduct theoretical and application-oriented projects related to array signal processing, compressive sensing and sparse signal reconstruction, spare sampling and sparse array, target localization and tracking, time-frequency analysis, space-time adaptive processing, radar imaging, motion classification, and optimization.
-Applications include active and passive sensing, spectrum sharing, target localization and tracking, elderly assisted living, and autonomous deck operations.
-Past sponsors also include the Defense Advanced Research Projects Agency (DARPA), and the Ben Franklin Technology Partners (BFTP).
+Applications include active and passive sensing, spectrum sharing, target localization and tracking, elderly assisted living, and autonomous operations.
+Past sponsors also include the Defense Advanced Research Projects Agency (DARPA) and the Ben Franklin Technology Partners (BFTP).

 Research assistant and post-doc positions are available in the areas of array processing, compressive sensing, wireless communications, spectrum sharing, optimization methods, radar imaging, and target tracking.
 Please contact Dr. Zhang for details.

 Yes, we are on Facebook !